Making Non-Markovian master equations accessible with approximate environments: Examples

 In this section, we consider the Spin-Boson Model, a comparison of the methods used in this paper when applied to this model can be found in \cite{dynamics} where the validity of the perturbative models considered here is assessed.
 It is usually used as the first example when new methods are developed \cite{bofin,rwc,Lambert2019,tempo,rivas_thermo,smirne}, here we use it as the first example and show that numerical integration and our approximation yields the same result.
 The Hamiltonian of the model considered is given by

 The calculations in this section have been done in the weak coupling regime with the low temperature where the Mean-Force correction to the Hamiltonian is negligible \cite{meanforce,meanforcereview}, so that the master equations have small error in the steady state.
 The exponents in this section were obtained using ESPIRA.
-The initial state used in the simulation was

-As Fig. \ref{fig:spin_boson} (b) shows the master equations are almost as precise as the HEOM solution, since the fidelity is close to one, in the inset of Fig. \ref{fig:spin_boson} (a) we can see that even for long times there are coherence oscillations in the approximate methods while there are no oscillations in the exact solution, this behaviour is typical in this system and is related to the so called steady state coherence \cite{dynamics,meanforce,ss1,ss2}.
-Fig. \ref{fig:spin_boson} (b) also shows using numerical integration and our method yields the same results.
+As Fig. \ref{fig:spin_boson} (b) shows the master equations are almost as precise as the HEOM solution, since the fidelity is close to one, in the inset of Fig. \ref{fig:spin_boson} (a) we can see that even for long times, there are coherence oscillations in the approximate methods while there are no oscillations in the exact solution, this behaviour is typical in this system and is related to the so called steady state coherence \cite{dynamics,meanforce,ss1,ss2}.
+Fig. \ref{fig:spin_boson} (b) also shows that using numerical integration and our method yields the same results.
 However, they take less computation time as Fig. \ref{fig:spin_boson} (c) shows.

-Unlike other methods,where the usage of exponents increases the Hilbert space \cite{qutip5,Lambert2019,Numerically2020}, in master equations the cost of the simulation does not increase too much with the number of exponents, The usage of decaying exponentials with these techniques could therefore prove immensely useful in the dynamics of open quantum systems in the weak coupling regime.
+Unlike other methods,where the usage of exponents increases the Hilbert space \cite{qutip5,Lambert2019,Numerically2020}, in master equations the cost of the simulation does not increase too much with the number of exponents (as $O(m)$ with $m$ being the number of exponents), The usage of decaying exponentials with these techniques could therefore prove immensely useful in the dynamics of open quantum systems in the weak coupling regime.